The Symptoms, Causes, And Treatment Of Macular Degeneration

 To do that, we offer AMD patients several low vision aids and glasses that can help enhance and optimize their remaining vision.
 We provide patients with personalized vision aids including bioptic telescopic glasses, low vision magnifying reading glasses, and other customized, prescription binoculars or telescopes.
 With these aids, patients can live a quality life and carry out other activities just like people with normal vision.

 What’s more, we understand that the severity of macular degeneration usually varies between patients.
-Our low vision doctor, Dr. Mark Rinkov, will recommend custom-made eyeglasses for you.
+Our low vision doctor, Dr. Cursaro, will recommend custom-made eyeglasses for you.
 It’s legal to drive with these glasses in most states.
 If properly used, you can also enjoy a normal and independent life with our low vision glasses.

 Contact Us Today

 If you have been diagnosed with macular degeneration, there is still hope for you.
 Contact us today at Low Vision Doctors of Ohio.
-Our low vision doctor, Dr. Mark Rinkov will be available to speak with you and discuss your options.
+Our low vision doctor, Dr. Cursaro will be available to speak with you and discuss your options.
 We will carry out a comprehensive eye exam to determine your eye condition.
 If you are diagnosed with AMD, we will provide you with personalized low vision glasses.